Slayug/Tongue/README.md

 ```

 ### TODO
-Get the translation from the url, navigator language.
+Get the translation from the url